Risk Factors

 • Your risks are higher if you have one or more relatives with prostate cancer

-• Having breast or ovarian cancer, or BRCA1 or BRCA2 gene mutations, in your family history may also increase your risk
+• Having breast or ovarian cancer or Lynch Syndrome in your family history may also increase your risk

 Facts & Figures – Discover the facts and figures on prostate cancer